crear-publicar-paquete-npm

 This is not very clean.
 Use it only to test that the package works correctly, but not as a production solution.

-Publish the package on NPM
+Publish the package to NPM

 npm login

-Once you have logged in (username, email, and password), you can publish your package using the following command:
+Once you have logged in (username, email, and password) you can publish your package using the following command:

 npm publish